ryan4yin/nixos-and-flakes-book/docs/development/dev-environments.md

 # Dev Environments

-On NixOS, in the global environment (home-manager), you can install only some general development tools and SDKs, such as `git`, `vim`, `emacs`, `tmux`, `zsh`, etc. For the dependencies of the project itself, it is best to have a separate `flake.nix` for each project to manage their respective development environments.
+On NixOS, we have a variety of methods to set up development environments, with the most ideal approach being a complete definition of each project's development environment through its own `flake.nix`.
+However, this can be somewhat cumbersome in practice, as it requires crafting a `flake.nix` and then running `nix develop` for each instance.
+For temporary projects or when one simply wants to glance at the code, this approach is somewhat overkill.

+A compromise is to divide the development environment into three tiers:

+1. **Global Environment**: This typically refers to the user environment managed by home-manager.
+   - Universal development tools: `git`, `vim`, `emacs`, `tmux`, and the like.
+   - Common language SDKs and package managers: `rust`, `openjdk`, `python`, `go`, among others.
+2. **IDE Environment**:
+   - Taking neovim as an example, home-manager creates a wrapper for neovim that encapsulates its dependencies within its own environment, preventing contamination of the global environment.
+   - Dependencies for neovim plugins can be added to the neovim environment via the `programs.neovim.extraPackages` parameter, ensuring the IDE operates smoothly.
+   - However, if you use multiple IDEs (such as emacs and neovim), they often rely on many of the same programs (like lsp, tree-sitter, debugger, formatter, etc.).
+For ease of management, these shared dependencies can be placed in the global environment.
+Be cautious of potential dependency conflicts with other programs in the global environment, particularly with python packages, which are prone to conflicts.
+3. **Project Environment**: Each project can define its own development environment (`devShells`) via `flake.nix`.
-For simplicity, you might also consider creating some general `flake.nix` templates for common languages in advance, which can be copied and modified as needed.
+   - To simplify, you can create generic `flake.nix` templates for commonly used languages in advance, which can be copied and modified as needed.

-Various plugins for editors like `neovim` will also have their own dependencies.
-These dependencies can be considered to be added to the IDE's own environment through parameters like `programs.neovim.extraPackages` in home-manager, ensuring that the IDE itself can run properly without polluting the global environment.
+   - The project environment takes the highest precedence (added to the front of the PATH), and its dependencies will override those with the same name in the global environment.
+Thus, you can control the version of project dependencies via the project's `flake.nix`, unaffected by the global environment.

 ## Templates for Development Environments